 Being a Charlotte native makes Page something of a curiosity.
 She remembers an era when uptown was a ghost town after 5 p.m.

 She's been a writer since childhood, through her days as an English major at Wake Forest University and up to her work today as a freelance features writer and copy writer.
-She helps organizations define their messages, reach their intended audiences and tell their stories in a clear, succinct and memorable way.
+She helps organizations define their messages, reach their intended audiences and tell their stories in a clear, succinct and memorable way, which is why we love having her to help implement our clients’ content strategy.

 She calls herself creative but with a touch of OCD, which means she can come up with a clever way of saying something and stay on deadline.